 The WordPress Heartbeat API uses /wp-admin/admin-ajax.php to run AJAX calls from the web-browser.
 While this is great and all it can also cause high CPU usage and crazy amounts of PHP calls.
-For example if you leave your dashboard open it will keep sending POST requests to this file on a regular interval.
+For example, if you leave your dashboard open it will keep sending POST requests to this file at a regular interval.

 To read more about this issue, I suggest reading this article on WordPress Heartbeat and heavy admin-ajax.php usage.

 There is a great free plugin now in the WordPress repository called heartbeat control which can help you fix this problem.
 Follow the steps below to configure.